Los Quiroga Dam

-The Los Quiroga Dam (in Spanish, Dique Los Quiroga) is a dam on the course of the Dulce River, in the province of Santiago del Estero, Argentina.
+The Los Quiroga Dam (in Spanish, Dique Los Quiroga) is a dam on the Dulce River, in the province of Santiago del Estero, Argentina.
 It is located near the provincial capital Santiago del Estero and the city of La Banda.
-It was finished in 1956.
+It was completed in 1956.

 Los Quiroga is both a level-keeping and a diversion dam, consisting of a reinforced concrete wall that is 390 m long and 7 m tall, continued by a 1200 m long earth wall.
 It has 32 floodgates.

-The dam creates a reservoir that is employed mainly for fishing and attracts tourism due to its natural environment.
+The dam creates a reservoir that is used mainly for fishing and attracts tourism due to its natural environment.
 Near the dam lies the Los Quiroga Hydroelectric Power Plant, which was inaugurated in 1963.